 San Sebastian del Oeste

 Just 90 minutes distance from Puerto Vallarta, the drive flies by as we wind our way through impressive mountain scenery.
-From the comfy atmosphere of our air conditioned van, you'll see everyday scenes of rural life and some of the most breathtaking views Mexico has to offer.
+From the comfy atmosphere of our air-conditioned transportation, you'll see everyday scenes of rural life and some of the most breathtaking views Mexico has to offer.

 Colonial Mexico Perfection